Graph Neural Networks for Source Detection: A Review and Benchmark Study: Computational Complexity

 \subsection{Model Training}

-To simplify the complexity analysis, and because hyperparameter tuning showed that pre- and post-processing layers are used infrequently, we focus on the message-passing layers of the GNN.
-Using a convolutional message-passing architecture, we adapt the complexity analysis of Wu et al.~\cite{Wu:2021}.
-The (worst-case) cost of a full forward pass over all $L$ layers is $\mathcal{O}\left(L \cdot (N^2s + 2Ns^2)\right)$, where $s$ denotes the embedding dimension.
-The first term in the sum captures the neighborhood aggregation, while the second term accounts for the two linear transformations in the update equation (see equation~\ref{eq:messagepassing}).
-Following Bajaj et al.~\cite{Bajaj:2025}, we approximate the cost of a combined forward and backward pass as a multiplicative factor $(1 + \eta)$ of the forward-pass cost.
+As we use a convolutional message-passing architecture, we adapt the complexity analysis of Wu et al.~\cite{Wu:2021}.
+The cost of a full forward pass over all $L$ layers is $\mathcal{O}\left(L \cdot (Es + Ns^2)\right)$, where $s$ denotes the embedding dimension.
+The first term in the sum captures the neighborhood aggregation where the typically sparse adjacency matrix (representing the $E$ edges) is multiplied with the node feature matrix of dimensions $N \times s$, while the second term accounts for the linear transformation in the update equation (see equation~\ref{eq:updateShah}), where the $N \times s$ aggregation matrix is multiplied by an $s \times s$ weight matrix.

+Following Bajaj et al.~\cite{Bajaj:2025}, we approximate the cost of a combined forward and backward pass as a multiplicative factor $(1 + c)$ of the forward-pass cost.
 The total training cost must be further scaled by the batch size $B$ (since each pass processes $B$ identical graphs), the number of batches, and the number of training epochs.